Rah2falsh/Fahis-project-hackathon-data-innovation-GASTAT/README.md

 * **Eng.
 Rahaf Al-Shammari**
   * *Role:* Software Engineer
-  * *Responsibility:* Architected the full-stack system integration, engineered the dynamic UI dashboards using Gradio, and orchestrated the end-to-end component data flow.
+  * *Responsibility:* Architected the full-stack system integration, developed the responsive web interface using HTML, and orchestrated the end-to-end component data flow between the frontend and the backend.

 * **Leen Al-Masri**
   * *Role:* Data Architect (Computer Science)